Loans from

 A transfer credit card may offer a 0% interest rate or low-interest promotional period, sometimes referred to as a grace period.
 A typical promotional period for balance transfer credit cards may be between 12-18 months.
 Borrowers who pay off their total balance transfer debt within the promotional period may be able to consolidate credit card debt and potentially save money on interest charges for their credit cards.

-However, balance transfer credit cards may not be suitable for consolidating other types of debt, and they require discipline to pay off the balance during the promotional period, as interest rates may increase significantly afterward.
+However, balance transfer credit cards may not be suitable for consolidating other types of debt like bad credit loans, and they require discipline to pay off the balance during the promotional period, as interest rates may increase significantly afterward.
 Make sure to thoroughly research balance transfer cards before choosing one.

 Debt settlement involves negotiating with creditors to reduce the amount you owe in exchange for a lump-sum payment.
 This option can potentially reduce your debt burden, but it may also negatively impact your credit score and could result in tax implications.